SURGroup/UQpy/docs/source/sampling/akmcs.rst

 AdaptiveKriging
 ---------------

-The ``AdaptiveKriging`` class generates samples adaptively using a specified Kriging-based learning function in a general Adaptive Kriging-Monte Carlo Sampling (AKMCS) framework.
+The :class:`.AdaptiveKriging` class generates samples adaptively using a specified Kriging-based learning function in a general Adaptive Kriging-Monte Carlo Sampling (AKMCS) framework.
 Based on the specified learning function, different objectives can be achieved.
-In particular, the ``AdaptiveKriging`` class has learning functions for reliabliity analysis (probability of failure estimation), global optimization, best global fit surrogate models, and can also accept user-defined learning functions for these and other objectives.
+In particular, the :class:`.AdaptiveKriging` class has learning functions for reliability analysis
+(probability of failure estimation), global optimization, best global fit surrogate models, and can also accept user-defined learning functions for these and other objectives.
 Note that the term AKMCS is adopted from [3]_ although the procedure is referred to by different names depending on the specific learning function employed.
 For example, when applied for optimization the algorithm leverages the expected improvement function and is known under the name Efficient Global Optimization (EGO) [4]_.

 Learning Functions
 ^^^^^^^^^^^^^^^^^^^^
-``AdaptiveKriging`` provides a number of built-in learning functions as well as allowing the user to proviee a custom learning function.
+:class:`.AdaptiveKriging` provides a number of built-in learning functions as well as allowing the user to provide a custom learning function.
 These learning functions are described below.

 U-Function